Get

 When you introduce a cat or dog into your household, there are a few things you need to consider.

 Dogs may prefer to eat cat food.
 If your dog is particularly fixated on your cat’s food, it may be a sign that your canine’s food isn’t up to snuff.
-Luckily, eating cat food won’t necessarily hurt your dog.
-Typically, they aren’t nutritionally complete for dogs since they’re designed for cats.
-You should plan on putting your cat’s food up somewhere the dog cannot reach.
+Luckily, eating a few bites of cat food won’t necessarily hurt your dog.
+If that’s happening, you should plan on putting your cat’s food up somewhere the dog cannot reach.

 Dogs may also attempt to invade the litter box.
-Eating cat feces is actually quite common.
-There isn’t any direct health hazard for your dog, though the litter itself can cause problems.
+Eating cat feces is actually quite common, but it should be stopped due to the risk of disease transmission.
+Additionally, you should not let your cat eat litter, as the litter itself can cause problems.
 This is especially true if it is clay litter.

 Luckily, there are many ways to solve this problem.
 For instance, you can purchase dog-proof litter boxes.
 You can also put the litter box somewhere your cat cannot access, like behind a baby gate.